pabloalarconm/EMbuilder/README.md

 ```

 Its configured to run at your localhost, port 8000.
-Please check [http://localhost:8000/docs](http://127.0.0.1:8000/docs) to interact with Swagger UI **documentation** of each funcion.
-You know more about it configuration, here is the [`Dockerfile`](https://github.com/pabloalarconm/EMbuilder/blob/main/Dockerfile) for this implementation.
+Please check [http://localhost:8000/docs](http://127.0.0.1:8000/docs) to interact with Swagger UI documentation of each funcion.
+To know more about Docker configuration, you can find here current [`Dockerfile`](https://github.com/pabloalarconm/EMbuilder/blob/main/Dockerfile) for this implementation.